bryanwillis/bootstrap-genesis-addons/README.md

 # Bootstrap Genesis - Theme Add-Ons
-This is a Wordpress theme specific plugin for [bootstrap-genesis](https://github.com/salcode/bootstrap-genesis) created by @salcode .
+This is a Wordpress theme specific plugin for [bootstrap-genesis](https://github.com/salcode/bootstrap-genesis) created by @salcode.

 Add-on wordpress plugin providing specific modules and plugins that enable unique features for the [bootstrap-genesis theme](https://github.com/salcode/bootstrap-genesis).
 This plugin aims at making developing faster using bootstrap-genesis and also solves common issues you might come across trying to integrate bootstrap with other popular Wordpress plugins.

 # Requirements
  - **[Genesis](http://my.studiopress.com/themes/genesis/)**